-How to clean composite decking
+How to care for composite decking

 In recent years, composite decking has become extremely popular for its beauty, durability and low maintenance.
 People who choose composite decking as their material get to spend more time enjoying their decks and less time maintaining them.
 Although this decking material is considered low maintenance, it does occasionally require maintenance and cleaning.
 In this guide, we’ll cover routine composite decking care, which includes sweeping it and scrubbing it with soap and water, as well as how to remove unwanted things like food stains, mold, rust and scratches.

 Composite decking is a relatively new material, so it is understandable that many people are still unfamiliar with its composition.
 Learning about the materials that make up composite decking, however, will give you a better understanding of what it can and cannot withstand and how you should handle it.
 Composite decking is normally made from a mixture of several materials, primarily plastic and wood.
 These materials are processed to resemble real wood as closely as possible.
 The wood generally consists of byproducts in the lumber industry, including chips, sawdust and wood fiber.
 Both the wood and the plastic can be made from recycled or virgin material.

 There are lots of different types of composite decking available.
 For example, the textured grain look gives the decking strips shallow groves resembling a tree’s natural rings, so you have a wood-like look.
 Other composite decking options offer you a side with grain, and one without, while weathered or embossed options might provide the look you are going for.
 Plastic-wrapped composite decking, or encased composite decking, is a fantastic option for longevity because it protects all sides of the board and therefore, the board’s inner core.
 Capping all the way around the board, including the grooves, means you have maximum protection against the typical environmental stressors deck materials face, plus age-related swelling, cracking and fading.